Vidal Hazelton

-Early years
+Early life

 As a junior in 2005 at Moore Catholic High School in Staten Island (N.Y.), he caught 39 passes for 784 yards (20.1 avg.) with 17 TDs, ran for 240 yards with 4 scores and posted 38 tackles, 3 sacks and 2 interceptions for TDs.
+During the previous fall, Hazelton briefly transferred to Ralph R. McKee CTE High School where he was to be paired with rising star Wide Receiver, Benjamin Little, and All City Linebacker, Kofi Antwi.
+Little’s decision to quit the M.S.I.T football program prompted an immediate return to Moore for Hazelton.
 He eventually transferred to Hargrave Military Academy his senior year, where he had 41 receptions for 942 yards (23.0 avg.) with 13 TDs in 2005.
 Hazelton was invited to play in the 2006 U.S. Army All-American Bowl, a national all-star game for the best high school football players in the country.

-Collegiate career
+College career

 USC

 Hazelton arrived at USC as one of the nation's best players and one of USC's biggest pickups of the recruiting season.
 Hazelton saw time in only two games his freshman season, as the Trojans ended up going 11–2 and winning the 2007 Rose Bowl against Michigan 32–18.
 Hazelton played backup to Dwayne Jarrett and Steve Smith, two of the best receivers in the nation, and only accumulated one catch for eight yards.
 He also had a run for seven yards.

 Hazelton was expected to start the 2007 season for the Trojans, along with junior Patrick Turner, and in spring practice Hazelton impressed observers.
 He entered fall camp as the top starting flanker on the depth chart.
 Vidal made an outstanding one handed touchdown catch against Idaho in USC's first game of the year.
 He finished the season as USC's leading wide receiver in 2007, catching 50 passes and scored four touchdowns.

 Hazelton's 2008 season with USC was not as successful.
 After catching five passes, he suffered a high ankle sprain in the season opener against Virginia.
 Once he recovered he found himself unable to climb back into the starting line-up.
-The arrival and rise of Arkansas-transfer Damian Williams, along with continued production by senior Patrick Turner and sophomore Ronald Johnson, pushed Hazelton into the role of a seldom used reserve.
+The arrival and rise of Arkansas transfer Damian Williams, along with continued production by senior Patrick Turner and sophomore Ronald Johnson, pushed Hazelton into the role of a seldom used reserve.
 Further complicating matters, Hazelton's grandfather was diagnosed with cancer, and he desired to be geographically closer to him.
 On December 2, 2008, Hazelton asked for and was granted permission to transfer to another school.
 After leaving, Hazelton noted "USC is a great place.
 It's filled up with athletes.
 If somebody's not 100 percent they've got to pass them up.
 I would have done the same thing if I was the coaches at USC."
 Although Hazelton was from New York, he lived most recently with his grandfather in Georgia.
 By mid-January, Hazelton was leaning towards Cincinnati.